Our team is committed to making a product that helps

 Marcia Russell, EdD

 Beginning her career as a teacher, Marcia has served over 20 years in public education and in educational consulting.
-She has engaged teachers, instructional coaches, and principals in professional development in all subjects from PreK-12 and leadership development with the Van Loan School, Bellevue Union School District, Contra Costa County Office of Education, and Teacher Created Materials.
+She has engaged teachers, instructional coaches, and principals in professional development in all subjects from PreK-12 and leadership development with the Van Loan School, Bellevue Union School District, Ventura and Contra Costa County Offices of Education, and Teacher Created Materials.
 Over the past 15 years, she has led administrative, editorial and research teams with Harvard Graduate School of Education, Education Matters, and as the President and Chief Education Office at edTech company Smarty Ants.

 Liz has spent the last 18 years in the classroom as a history teacher, writing mentor, advisor and college counselor.
 She taught history at the Pingree School (Mass.) and as a teaching assistant at Brown University before moving to Drew School in San Francisco, where she taught history, English and served as a college counselor.
 Liz holds a B.A. degree from Harvard University and an M.A. degree from Brown University.
 She volunteers her time and talents as chair of Friends of the Library at Marin Primary and Middle School and as a founding board member of Eaglemere Foundation, supporting charitable organizations in areas of environmental protection, education and social justice.
+Liz is a mom to three young children.